 the Family Medicine Center.
 Residents receive three years experience performing

-deliveries at The Birth Place, The Nebraska Medical Center’s Labor & Delivery, Recovery
+deliveries at The Birth Place, Nebraska Medicine’s Labor & Delivery, Recovery

 and Postpartum suites.
 Residents average two to three deliveries per month from